Courtney Boyd Myers

-Courtney Boyd Myers is an American entrepreneur.
+Courtney Boyd Myers is an American entrepreneur and journalist.
 She is known for founding Audience.io, a consulting firm designed to create parity between tech start-ups in New York City and London.
+She was the co-founder and CEO of Akua, a sustainable food company that made plant-based products from kelp and mushrooms.

+Career

-From 2007-2009, Boyd Myers worked for Forbes.com as a technology and opinions reporter.
-She later worked as the East Coast Editor of The Next Web, covering global technology trends, web startups and Internet entrepreneurs.
-Boyd Myers created the 3460 miles newsletter, focussing on linking the New York City and London tech start-up scenes.
+Myers was born in Connecticut.
+She worked for Forbes as a technology and opinions reporter from 2007 to 2009.
+She later worked as an editor of The Next Web, covering global technology trends and internet entrepreneurs.
+Myers created the 3460 miles newsletter, focussing on linking the New York City and London tech start-up scenes.
 Following this, in 2013 she launched the consulting firm Audience.io to help New York City and London-based technology start-ups grow internationally by providing strategy around media and content, business development, and product management.
 She is a member of 10 Downing and Tech City’s Advisory Board and a mentor at Seedcamp, Ignite100, and BBCWorldWideLabs.

-Currently, Boyd Myers is the CEO/CMO of AKUA, a company that makes kelp-based meat alternatives.
-She co-founded the company in 2017, with the goal of producing a more sustainable alternative to traditionally meat-based products.
-The company now produces kelp alternatives to burgers, jerky, and ground meat.
+Myers was the co-founder and CEO of Akua, a company that made kelp-based meat alternatives.
+She established the company in 2017 with the aim of creating a more environmentally friendly option to conventional meat-based items.
+The company manufactured substitutes for burgers, jerky, and ground meat.
+Akua's first product kelp jerky was released in 2019 followed by kelp burgers in 2021.
+Their kelp burgers were sold in over 1,000 retail stores.
+Akua was shut down in August 2024 citing logistical challenges from the decline of plant-based meat in the United States.

+Personal life

+Myers does not eat meat for ethical reasons and follows a "mostly plant-based" diet.